mqq-marek/ProjectEuler-254/README.md

 sum_sg(100000) has length 11108 last digits are 269841280147918 computed in 27.90 seconds

 We can see now that computing sum up to 50,000 is 4 sec, up to 100,000 is 27 sec.
+That means that we have still faster than linear increase in computing time.

 Let's verify this using profiler.